duhdugg/preaction-bootstrap-clips/README.md

 // imports must be named, as this alllows shaking unused components from your bundle import { Boilerplate, Card } from '@preaction/bootstrap-clips'

-// bootstrap as a peerDependency means you may import bootstrap CSS yourself.
+// bootstrap as a peerDependency means you need to import bootstrap CSS yourself.
 // This gives you the flexibility to choose a different build or theme, if you wish. import 'bootstrap/dist/css/bootstrap.min.css'